tus/tus-resumable-upload-protocol/protocol.md

 match, the Server MUST respond with the `409 Conflict` status without modifying the upload resource.

-If a `PATCH` request does not include a `Content-Length` header containing an integer value larger than 0, the server SHOULD return a `400 Bad Request` status.

 The Client SHOULD send all the remaining bytes of an upload in a single `PATCH` request, but MAY also use multiple small requests successively for scenarios where this is desirable.
 One example for these situations is when the